RePAIRProject/RL_puzzle_solver/architecture.md

 │   ├── compatibility_utils.py      # defines the R/CM class and the code ?
 │   ├── solver_utils.py             # defines the Solver class and the code ?
 │   ├── evaluation_utils.py         # for the different metrics
+│   ├── parameters_utils.py         # for the code to load/write/merge .yaml files
 │   └── pieces_utils.py             # read and prepare the pieces - defines the Pieces class and the code ?
 │
 └── README.md                       # documentation